uwmadisoncals/cals-main-plugins/warm-cache/readme.txt

 = How to run a cronjob? =
 > Ask your webhost how to set up a get call using wget or curl
-<a href="http://webshop.mijnpress.nl/shop/cronjob-for-warm-cache">Or use our cronjob service</a>

 = I have set up the cronjob but the stats table on the plugin page remains empty. =
 > If you have object caching such as W3 total cache, the statistics cannot be read.<br>
 A help topic about this is placed <a href="http://wordpress.org/support/topic/plugin-w3-total-cache-strange-transient-problem?replies=1">on the support forums</a>.
 Note that the script is crawling your XML file (check your webhosts access log), but you cannot see the statistics.

-= I have a loadbalancer or .. the plugin keeps telling me it crawled 0 pages =
-> I you have a correct XML sitemap, please toggle the Flush settings

 = I have a lot of questions and I want support where can I go? =

-> The support forums over here, drop me a tweet to notify me of your support topic over here.<br>
+The support forums over here, drop me a tweet to notify me of your support topic over here.<br>
 I always check my tweets, so mention my name with @ramonfincken and your problem.

 == Changelog ==
+= 2.0.1 =
+Bugfix: The crawl key was re-set on every view of the admin page<br>
+Changed: Caching of results of XML sitemap check is now active

+= 2.0 =
+Added: Staggered crawl, so if you have thousands of posts, the crawl will walk/slide over those posts in groups of 20 each<br>
+Changed: Deleted all transient options, in favour of custom post type warmcache storage

 = 1.9.4 =
 Added: Debug notices when a sitemap is incorrect